Need the fast answer? Read our FAQ on "How often to change the air filter".

 - Occupancy of the home

-For the common 1"-3" air filters, the manufacturer specs basically tell you to change them every 30-60 days, which is really a great rule of thumb.
-Still, general guidelines are not applicable to all.
+For the common 1"-3" air filters, the manufacturer specs basically tell you to change them bi-monthly, which is really a great rule of thumb.
+Still, general rules aren't always for everybody.
 If you put up with light to moderate allergies, you might need to upgrade your air filter or change them even more frequently than OEM specifications.
-On the other hand, if you're in a remote area, own a less occupied home (like a vacation home) or an area with few automobiles and trucks, annual replacement of your air filter may be quite sufficient.
+On the other hand, if you're in a less populated area, own a less occupied home (like a vacation home) or an area with few automobiles and trucks, annual replacement of your air filter may be quite sufficient.
 Why should you factor in your pets?
 They have a tendency to shed, which can clog your air filter in no time, just like a vacuum.
-Obviously, the air filter is just doing its job by containing pet hair and dander, but exceptionally dirty filters can cause diminished HVAC performance.
+Obviously, the air filter is just doing its job by containing pet hair and dander, but extremely dirty filters can cause weak HVAC performance.

 - Seldom used home or single occupant homes without pets or allergies: Change 6-12 months